Andrew Barnes (businessman): The Four-Day Week

 The four-day week again emerged as a prominent global talking point amid the COVID-19 pandemic, with lockdowns in many countries forcing millions of people to work from home.
-In a Facebook Live post, New Zealand Prime Minister Jacinda Ardern asked business leaders to look at offering workers a four day week: "I've heard lots of people suggesting we should have a four-day week, ultimately that really sits between employers and employees...
+In a Facebook Live post, New Zealand Prime Minister Jacinda Ardern asked business leaders to look at offering workers a four-day week: "I've heard lots of people suggesting we should have a four-day week, ultimately that really sits between employers and employees...
 There's lots of things we've learned about COVID and just that flexibility of people working from home – the productivity that can be driven out of that."
 Her comments spurred a fresh wave of global media coverage of the four-day week as part of a future of work where the trend is moving away from large centralised office hubs in downtown metropolitan areas.

 Philanthropy

-Barnes is a strong advocate for philanthropy.
+Barnes is an advocate for philanthropy.
 As the leader of Perpetual Guardian, he established the Perpetual Guardian Foundation, which aims to make donating easy for everyone, enabling donations of as little as $5 to be pooled for causes including feeding the hungry, educating children, supporting the arts and protecting the environment.

 Under Barnes' leadership, Perpetual Guardian provided sponsorship for a program which sees 3500 children from rural or low decile schools to visit Otago Museum's planetarium each year in an attempt to encourage youngsters to become interested in science and technology.

 In February 2018, Perpetual Guardian stepped in as a private sponsor for the Auckland Primary Schools Music Festival, after Barnes heard that the festival was under threat.

 Perpetual Guardian also paid for the Giving New Zealand report into charitable giving in New Zealand in 2015, while Barnes himself set up the NZ Bomber Command Fund to preserve the legacy of the Bomber Command in New Zealand.

 He worked with MOTAT to preserve the legacy of the Bomber Command unit through a travelling exhibition, followed by a dedicated archive at MOTAT.

 Barnes also stepped in to support the Funeral Directors Association of NZ in their bid to lobby for a law change, in order for funeral directors to be able to make final arrangements for deceased persons where there is no will.

 In April 2017 Barnes began a restoration of the classic yacht, Ariki.
 Ariki is a racing yacht which was built in Auckland, New Zealand in 1904 by the Logan Brothers.
 She had a distinguished career as a racing and cruising yacht.
 From the time of her launch in October 1904, she dominated first class Auckland yacht racing until the appearance of the yacht Ranger in 1938.
 She has the sail number A3.

-In April 2020, when the RSA's annual Poppy Appeal had to be postponed due to Covid-19, Barnes stepped in to create a virtual solution to help raise funds.
+In April 2020, when the RSA's annual Poppy Appeal had to be postponed due to COVID-19, Barnes stepped in to create a virtual solution to help raise funds.
 To kickstart the initiative, Barnes and Perpetual Guardian donated $25,000.

-Awards
+Honours and awards

 Barnes was a finalist in the 2015 and 2016 New Zealand EY Entrepreneur of the Year awards.